 Industry-average EPD.
 An EPD that reports the impacts of a product, which is an average of data provided by multiple manufacturers in a clearly defined sector and/or geographical area.

-Product-specific EPD.
-An EPD that represents the impacts of a single product.
+Product and facility-specific EPD.
+An EPD that represents the impacts of a single product from a single manufacturing facility.

 Work area.
 That portion or portions of a building consisting of all reconfigured spaces as indicated on the construction documents.
 Work area excludes other portions of the building where incidental work entailed by the intended work must be performed and portions of the building where work not initially intended by the owner is specifically required by this code.